kevinconway/Modelo.js/doc/README.rst

     widget.getRating();  // 5

-The above example is not intended to be a realistic example of an inheritance use case but, rather, to demonstrate the fact that objects can be inherited.
+The above example is not intended to be a realistic example of an inheritance use case but to demonstrate the fact that objects can be inherited.
-It is important to notice and inherited constructors are run automatically without the need for a call to the parent definition.
+It is important to notice that inherited constructors are run automatically without the need for a call to the parent definition.
 Any functionality of a parent object constructor can be overwritten in the child constructors as they are guaranteed to run in inheritance order.
 Likewise, prototype properties of